HeRoMo/ecs-github-actions-runner/README.md

 - \<clusterName\>-funcs-stack
   - Create Lambda functions to start and to stop Github Actions Runner tasks.

+## Preparing

+Create a secret of AWS Secret Manager, which has the secret key named `GITHUB_TOKEN` which is setted value Github Personal Access Token.

+If you want to connet EC2 node of ECS cluster by SSH, create key pair.

 ## Configuration

 Create your configuration file in *config/* directory.